brendenlake/archive-CCM-site/README.md

 PSYCH-GA 3405.002 (Psychology)
 DS-GA 3001.006 (Data Science)

+**Contact information and Piazza**:
+We will be using Piazza for questions and class discussion.
+The system is catered to getting you help fast and efficiently from classmates, the TA, and the instructors.
+Rather than emailing questions to the teaching staff, we encourage you to post your questions on Piazza.

+Find our class Piazza page at: [https://piazza.com/nyu/spring2018/dsga3001006/home](https://piazza.com/nyu/spring2018/dsga3001006/home)

+If there is a need to email the instructors directly, please use the following email address: instructors-ccm-spring2018@nyuccl.org

 **Office hours**:
 Todd Gureckis
 todd.gureckis@nyu.edu (Wednesdays 1-2 pm, or by appointment; 6 Washington Place, Meyer, Room 859)